"Raw, edgy, experimental" work by the early photography pioneers plus a £35.5m development at London's National Portrait Gallery

 “When people think of Victorian photography, they sometimes think of stiff, fusty portraits of women in crinoline dresses, and men in bowler hats,” says Phillip Prodger, head of photographs at the National Portrait Gallery.
 “Victorian Giants is anything but.

 “Here visitors can see the birth of an idea – raw, edgy, experimental – the Victorian avant-garde, not just in photography, but in art writ large.
-The works of Cameron, Carroll, Hawarden and Rejlander forever changed thinking about photography and its expressive power.
+The works of Cameron, Carroll, Hawarden, and Rejlander forever changed thinking about photography and its expressive power.
 These are pictures that inspire and delight.
 And this is a show that lays bare the unrivalled creative energy, and optimism, that came with the birth of new ways of seeing.”

-He’s promoting Victorian Giants: The Birth of Art Photography, a new show at the NPG featuring Lewis Carroll, Julia Margaret Cameron, Oscar Rejoinder, and Clementine Hawarden.
+He’s promoting Victorian Giants: The Birth of Art Photography, a new show at the NPG featuring Lewis Carroll, Julia Margaret Cameron, Oscar Rejlander, and Clementine Hawarden.
 The four photographers were from very different backgrounds – Rejlander was a Swedish émigré, Cameron an expatriate from colonial Ceylon, Carroll an Oxford academic, and Hawarden landed gentry – but were united in their passion for the new discipline.
 Cameron, Carroll, and Hawarden all studied under Rejlander, and the four stayed in touch throughout their careers.

 Influenced by painting and often associated with the Pre-Raphaelite movement, they created new approaches to portraiture that remain influential today.
-Victorian Giants allows visitors to compare and contrast their work, however, showcasing the separate portraits that Cameron and Rejoinder each took of the poet Alfred Tennyson and the scientist Charles Darwin, and Carroll and Cameron’s shots of actress Ellen Terry.
+Victorian Giants allows visitors to compare and contrast their work, showcasing the separate portraits that Cameron and Rejlander each took of the poet Alfred Tennyson and the scientist Charles Darwin, and Carroll and Cameron’s shots of actress Ellen Terry.

 Other portraits in the exhibition show Dante Gabriel Rossetti, Thomas Carlyle, George Frederick Watts, and Alice Liddell – best-known as the inspiration for Alice in Wonderland.
 “The NPG has one of the finest holdings of Victorian photographs in the world,” stated Dr Nicholas Cullinan, the gallery’s director.
 “As well as some of the gallery’s rarely seen treasures, such as the original negative of Lewis Carroll’s portrait of Alice Liddell and images of Alice and her siblings being displayed for the first time, this exhibition will be a rare opportunity to see the works of all four of these highly innovative and influential artists.”